Effect of control procedures on the evolution of entanglement in open quantum systems: Resonance fluorescence

 where

 Using these, we plot, in FIG. (\ref{concurrenceVstime}), concurrence vs the time to ESD for different values of the Rabi frequency $\Omega$ and observe that $t_{ESD}$ decreases for an increase in $\Omega$.
 This is contrary to the result derived in the previous section, where an increase in the modulation frequency $\nu$ delayed the loss of entanglement.
 The decrease in $t_{ESD}$ does not however continue indefinitely, but rather saturates to a certain value for large values of the Rabi frequency.
 This is an interesting result, further analysis of which will be carried out in a future work.
+Figure (\ref{coh-rf}) depicts an increase in the single-qubit coherence with an increase in the Rabi frequency $\Omega$, bringing out the fact that here coherence and entanglement behave in a different fashion.
+This puts into perspective the fact that coherence, a local property, need not be monotonic with entanglement, a non-local property of quantum correlations.